Looking for tips to manage hybrid teams?

 What is Time Doctor?

 Time Doctor is an employee performance management tool that enables you to track your hybrid team’s work hours.
-Used by small businesses like Thrive Market as well as huge firms like Verizon, Time Doctor makes managing remote employees easy.
+Used by small businesses as well as huge firms, Time Doctor makes managing remote employees easy.

 Here are a few of Time Doctor’s best features: